 - Plant native, pollinator-friendly perennials and see how much they love the flowers when they bloom.
 Gardening with insects in mind and creating pollinator habitats can make a big difference.

 - As we know, volunteering can be so beneficial for a child.
 Look for citizen scientist opportunities, such as Mass Audubon’s Firefly Watch and Xerces Society’s Bumblebee Watch and Western Monarch Milkweed Mapper.
+(Read: Citizen science for kids: engaging with nature while helping to save it)

 7. BE PATIENT, LET YOUR KIDS SET THE PACE